worasom/aqi_thailand2/README.md

 ## Model Optimization

-The commands used here can be found in [model optimization notebook](https://github.com/worasom/aqi_thailand2/blob/master/notebooks/5.0-ML_ChiangMai.ipynb)
+The commands used for optimization can be found in [model optimization notebook](https://github.com/worasom/aqi_thailand2/blob/master/notebooks/5.0-ML_ChiangMai.ipynb)

 ### Fire Features

 Since the concentration of hotspots differs at various distances from Chiang Mai, it is important to divide the burning activity into distance-based zones.
-Figure below shows four fire zone.
+The figure below shows four fire zone.
 The first zone is within 100 km from Chiang Mai within the Thailand border.
 The second and third zone is 100 - 200 km and 200 - 400 km from Chiang Mai.
 A lot of fire activities in this zone are in Myanmar and Laos(red spots).
 The third zone is between 400 and 700 km from Chiang Mai.
 Most burning activities here are in Laos.
 The last zone is between 700 and 1000 km.
 This zone also not only includes the burning activities in Myanmar, Laos, and Vietnam but also those in Cambodia.
 However, most fire activities in Cambodia, which is much further away and the burning activities concentrate in December(blue spots), which is not the month with the highest pollution in Chiang Mai.

 ![fire_zone](https://github.com/worasom/aqi_thailand2/blob/master/reports/chiang_mai/fire_zone.png)